OZI-Project/docs/api/spec.rst

    |linebreak|

-   .. card:: If stdout is not to be used directly output in :abbr:`TAP (Test Anything Protocol)`
+   .. card:: If stdout is not to be used directly output in :term:`Test Anything Protocol`

       .. versionadded:: 0.1